wcfrobert/wcfrobert.github.io/_posts/2021-08-08-Dulce et Decorum.markdown

 > Pro patria mori.

-Goodness gracious... phenomenal writing and such vivid and macabre imagery of a gas attack.
-How can anyone fathom what those men went through.
-Aside from the beautiful and hard-hitting prose, I am especially fascinated by the juxtaposition of industrialized warfare in the 20th centry vs. old romantic ideals of patriotism and dying for one's country.
+Phenomenal writing and such vivid and macabre imagery of a gas attack.
+Aside from the beautiful and hard-hitting prose, I am fascinated by the juxtaposition of industrialized warfare in the 20th centry vs. old romantic ideals of patriotism and dying for one's country.
 Hence the title of the poem: "Dulce et decorum est pro patria mori" which is Latin for: "it is sweet and fitting to die for one's country."

-On one hand, you have the perennial ideals of courage, bravery, sacrifice, patriotism, charging oneself into the unknown to defend one's country.
-I think there is something inherently beautiful about that.
-On the other hand, you have people living in trenches with their clothing rotting on their skins and shells falling day and night.
-Counting the days until they have to go over the trench just to be strafed by machine gun fire.
-Or to be blown to pieces by shells.
-What honor can one gain From that?
-We are literally gassing each other like pests.
-And all of this for what again?

-The fatalities of war is definitely a dark topic, but one that really puts things into perspective and illustrates some of the extremes of the human condition.

 A few interesting facts I've learned from Dan Carlin's Podcast: